 The Takeaway: Find something you love to do, and then figure out a way to get paid for it!
 (Which also happens to be the name of the first chapter of Kerr's book, "The Career Code".)
 Also, intern, intern, intern.
 It will help you figure out if you really want to be an editor and will also expose you to a few companies' cultures, which is also super important.

 First Job: Intern at NBC throughout college; legal assistant at Kirkland & Ellis after graduation.

 Ultimately, it wasn't the right fit for me.
 My experience taught me that it was important to find a positive work environment to apply my talents.
 I wanted to be around professionals who were creating work that they are passionate about, in a culture that nurtures talent.
-So as I considered my next opportunity, this became my driving criteria.
-Half of career development is in identifying what you don't want.
+So as I considered my next opportunity, this became my driving criterion.
+Half of your career development is in identifying what it is that you don't want.

 The Aha Moment: I realized I didn't want to pursue a career in law when I was filling out law school applications and I couldn't answer the very basic question, "Why do you want to go to law school?"
 I had earned strong LSAT scores and glowing recommendations from partners at the firm, but night after night, I found myself staring at a blank piece of paper every time I attempted to answer this question.
 The truth was, I didn't.
 Being honest about my motivations was truly a turning point for me.